 Once you have deleted the unwanted photos, the next step is to eliminate the files that your system created.
 In Photos, it is the cache files while for iPhoto, it is the service copies.
 Understandably, both are difficult to find but there are ways to do so.

 The Photos cache includes the iCloud local copies, Faces cache and other elements related to your apps.
-How do I free up disk space on my Mac by deleting photos?
+How to clear disk space on Mac by deleting photos?
 For macOS versions earlier than Sierra, simply follow these steps:

 At this point, you will see several folders in the Finder window.
 The Photos cache rests in these folders, but it can be tricky which ones are safe to remove and what is not.
 Remember that removing the wrong file can disrupt the overall performance of Photos.

 For those who are still using iPhoto, you must find the service copies it produces every time an image is altered.
 If you are going to work on this task, simply repeat steps 1 and 2 above.
 Go through the Master, Modified, Original and Preview folders to decide on which photos have original copies that were altered.

-With the help of these methods obove, you have answers on 'how do I free up disk space on my Mac' now, and you will gain free space for other important uses.
+With the help of these methods obove, you have answers on 'how to clear disk space on Mac' now, and you will gain free space for other important uses.
 Regular cleanup of any unwanted files or elements will free up space on your Mac as well as fix the “Startup Disk is Full” error.

 Although you can clean up your device manually, it generally takes time.
 With the help of the highly-efficient tools by iMyMac PowerMyMac, you can save time while ensuring that your Mac functions optimally.
 Feel free to have its free trial below!